rbatis/rbatis/Readme.md

 ### Supported Web Frameworks

-* any web Frameworks just like actix-web, axum, hyper*, rocket, tide, warp, salvo and more.
+* any web Frameworks just like ntex, actix-web, axum, hyper, rocket, tide, warp, salvo and more.

 ##### Quick example: QueryWrapper and common usages (see example/crud_test.rs for details)